-Since the Corporation has completed the Federal application process and obtained Federal recognition as a tax exempt entity, the Corporation pays no Federal or New York State income tax for activities and operations related to its tax exempt purpose.
-For 2011 and 2012, there was no net income to recognize, from related or unrelated business activities, therefore no income tax was due.
-However a minimum tax was due and paid to New York State for both 2010 and 2011.
-This was prior to the Corporation's acceptance as a tax exempt entity.
+Since the Corporation has completed the Federal application process and obtained Federal recognition as a tax exempt entity, the Corporation doesn't pay Federal or New York State income tax for activities and operations related to its tax exempt purpose.
+For 2012 and 2013, there was no net income to recognize from related or unrelated business activities.
+Therefore no income tax was due.

 The Corporation performs an evaluation of all significant tax positions as required by accounting principles generally accepted in the United States of America.
-As of December 31, 2011 and 2012, the Corporation does not believe that it has taken any positions that would require the recording of any tax liability or tax benefit, other than the minimum tax due to New York State for 2011.
+As of December 31, 2012 and 2013, the Corporation does not believe that it has taken any positions that would require the recording of any tax liability or tax benefit for income from unrelated business activities.

 If there were to be an assessment, the Corporation's policy is to classify income tax related interest and penalties in interest expense and miscellaneous expenses, respectively.
-For the purpose of the New York State minimum tax this expense was grouped in a general account for professional services.
+For the purpose of the New York State minimum tax paid in 2012, this was grouped in a general account for professional services.

-The tax years ended December 31, 2011 and 2012 are subject to examination by federal and state tax jurisdictions.
+The tax years ended December 31, 2013 and 2012 are subject to examination by federal and state tax jurisdictions.